BrunoBmassa/EBAC-Calculator-Project/README.md

 ## Project Structure

 calculadora-projeto/
-├── Calculadora.py # Main Python script
+├── Calculator.py # Main Python script
-└── Calculadora.sh # Shell script to execute the calculator
+└── Calculator.sh # Shell script to execute the calculator

 ## How to Run